Rockfella/ErgoAnnotation/README.md

 # ErgoAnnotation
 ErgoAnnotation is a tool meant to increase the speed and precision in which video annotations can be produced.
-The annotations can be used for risk assessments and machine learning.
+The annotations can be used for risk assessments and machine learning or other purposes.

-In addition to risk assessment annotations, the tool handles EMG data import, so that the rating can be compared with actual data.

-The tool has these additional import functions:
+In addition annotations, there are a few import functions:
-ActiPass import, enables the user to visualise the ActiPass data and can overlay video.
+1. ActiPass import, enables the user to visualise the ActiPass data and can overlay video.
-EMG-RAINFLOW analysis import.
+2. EMG-data import and synchronization

-Dive into our documentation, try out the software, and let's create a safer working environment together!
+Dive into our documentation, try out the software, and enjoy this free tool.

 ![](https://github.com/Rockfella/rockfella_public/blob/main/annotate_example.gif)